She is not an AI assistant. She is the system that holds your family's life.

 - ✓Knows hundreds of curricula and can estimate pacing and lesson counts

-- ✓Surfaces what needs your attention without burying you in information
+- ✓Surfaces what needs your attention without overwhelming you

 What Clara does not do